mtnieto/hf-2orgs/README.md

 ```
 ./scripts/01-createchannel.sh //a channel is created
-./scripts/02-joinBank.sh // An organization joins in to the channel
+./scripts/02-joinHBO.sh // An organization joins in to the channel
-./scripts/03-joinRegulator.sh //Another organization joins into the channel
+./scripts/03-joinNetflix.sh //Another organization joins into the channel
-./script/04-installBank.sh // The chaincode is installed in the bank peers
+./script/04-installHBO.sh // The chaincode is installed in the hbo peer
 ./script/06-instanciate.sh // The chaincode is instanciated in the network and a docker-container of the chaincode is created
 ```
 # Setting up a Distributed Hyperledger Fabric Network #